folhascadentes/mamao-app/README.md

 In the dominant and nonDominant subfields, you can specify various properties:

-- detect: This field holds an array of objects defining the required movements for the sign.
+- **detect**: This field holds an array of objects defining the required movements for the sign.
 Each object should match the structure of the movement object defined below.
 If this field holds an array of arrays, it indicates that multiple movement patterns can be used to validate the sign.
-- forbidden: This field contains an array of movements that should not be performed when executing the sign.
+- **forbidden**: This field contains an array of movements that should not be performed when executing the sign.
 Each object in the array should match the structure of the movement object.
-- options: This field can contain additional options for detecting the movement.
+- **options**: This field can contain additional options for detecting the movement.
-- metadata: This field contains additional descriptive information about the movement.
+- **metadata**: This field contains additional descriptive information about the movement.
 The description subfield provides a human-readable explanation of the movement, and the type subfield categorizes the movement into one of several predefined types: CIRCULAR, LINEAR, PARABOLICAL, ZIG_ZAG, SHAKE.

 The movement object structure is as follows: